gragland/divjoy-next-vercel/README.md

 <details>
   <summary><b>Deployment</b></summary>
   <p>
-  Install the ZEIT Now CLI
+  Install the Vercel CLI

 ```
 npm install -g now
 ```

-Then run this command in your project directory to deploy to ZEIT Now
+Then run this command in your project directory to deploy to Vercel

 ```
 now
 ```

-See the <a target="_blank" href="https://zeit.co/docs">ZEIT docs</a> for more details.
+See the <a target="_blank" href="https://vercel.com/docs">Vercel</a> for more details.
   </p>
 </details>